jecklgamis/logmoko/docs/logmoko-user-guide.md

 LMK_LOG_LEVEL_OFF
 ```

 A logger can be assigned a log level that is used to filter out log requests.
-A simple hierarchy is used to filter
-out requests.
+Below is the hierarchy of the log levels.
 ```
 TRACE < DEBUG < INFO < WARN < ERROR < FATAL
 ```